 But after Herbie’s fully-loaded fall as a studio analyst ends with the College Football Playoff national championship game, it’s back to being a husband and father.

 The couple share four sons.
 Identical twins Jake Herbstreit and Tye Herbstreit are the oldest.
-They both committed to play college football at Clemson, although Jake left the program and ended his football career in June 2021.
-Zak Herbstreit just finished his senior year at Montgomery Bell Academy in Nashville; He held several scholarship offers from the likes of Dayton, Tennessee Tech and University of Tennessee-Martin.
-He’s ended up choosing to attend Ohio State as a preferred walk on.
+They both committed to play college football at Clemson, although Jake left the program before his senior season and ended his football career in June 2021.
+Zak Herbstreit played high school football at Montgomery Bell Academy and attends Ohio State as a preferred walk on.
 Zak joins his father and grandfather Jim Herbstreit as fellow Buckeyes.
 Jim played at OSU and was an assistant coach under Woody Hayes.

 The youngest son is Chase Herbstreit, who you might remember from his cameos on the set of ESPN’s College GameDay alongside Rece Davis, Desmond Howard, and the great Lee Corso.

 The family is rounded out by two more good boys, golden retrievers Ben and Theo.

 When Jake, Tye and the Clemson Tigers met Ohio State at the 2019 Fiesta Bowl, a national championship berth was on the line.
 Naturally, Herbie’s professionalism as an American analyst couldn’t publicly choose sides with he and Chris Fowler calling the college football game.
 Chase is a die-hard fan of the Ohio State football team and took no issue trash talking his big brothers.
 He takes an even lesser issue trash talking Michigan.